 This topic describes how to lock down apps on a local device.
 You can also use AppLocker to set rules for applications in a domain by using Group Policy.

 First, install the desired apps on the device for the target user account(s).
-This works for both Store and Win32.
-For Store apps, you must log on as that user for the app to install.
-For Win32 you can install an app for all users without logging on to the particular account.
+This works for both Unified Windows Platform (UWP) apps and Windows desktop apps.
+For UWP apps, you must log on as that user for the app to install.
+For desktop apps, you can install an app for all users without logging on to the particular account.

 Use AppLocker to set rules for apps